If school is making you depressed or suicidal - there is nothing wrong with you. This is important.

 Talk to me

 You can contact me here.
 People say that venting your feelings helps you deal with them, so feel free to vent in an email to me.
 I'd like to hear from you, and I read every message I get.
 I will do my best to respond also.
-I'm not a therapist or anything, I'm just a person who was miserable at school and decided to make a whole website about it when I was 16.
+I'm not a therapist or anything, I'm just a person who was miserable at school and decided to make a whole website about it.

 Here are some sensible things to read about depression as it relates to school: